-They outline proven and effective security practices, generalized for any industry and any size business.
+They outline proven and effective security practices, generalised for any industry and any size business.

 Cyber attacks should also be an important part of your operational resilience planning process, as they represent a prominent disruptive scenario that could severely damage the health of relevant data and systems resources.
 Your operational resilience assessment should be based around the cyber risk information that you’ve captured as part of the ERM process.